 - Climate The average, or expected, weather and related atmospheric, land, and marine conditions for a particular location.
 In statistical terms, it is the mean and variability of relevant measures over a period of time ranging from months to thousands or millions of years.
 The classical period for averaging these variables is 30 years, as defined by the World Meteorological Organization.

 - Climate drivers Factors that disrupt Earth’s energy balance, forcing climate toward warmer or cooler conditions.
 Climate drivers can be either natural or anthropogenic, and the main drivers are solar irradiance variations, volcanic eruptions, changes in atmospheric composition (including increases in greenhouse gases), and changes to the land surface.
-“Climate forcing agents” has the same meaning.
+“Climate forcing agents” and “external forcings” have the same meaning.

 - Climate feedbacks An interaction in which a perturbation in one climate condition causes a change in a second, and the change in the second ultimately leads to an additional change in the first.
 A positive feedback amplifies the original change, and a negative feedback dampens it.
 See also “positive feedback” and “negative feedback”.